programmermelayu/n2w-converter/README.md

    - **Tens** are the two-digit pals (20, 30, 40, etc.).
    - **Hundreds** are the big shots (100, 200, 300, etc.).

-2. **Divide and Conquer:** Just like slicing a pizza into slices, we split the number into these three parts using some string magic.
+2. **Divide and Conquer:** Just like slicing a pizza into slices, I split the number into these three parts using some string magic.
    - **String Indexing:** A fancy term for picking out parts of a number like a kid picking out their favorite candy. 🍭

-3. **Create Word Objects:** We then turn these parts into words using a bit of digital craftiness.
+3. **Create Word Objects:** I then turn these parts into words using a bit of digital craftiness.
    - **Ones → "Three", "Seven"**
    - **Tens → "Twenty", "Fifty"**
    - **Hundreds → "One Hundred", "Two Hundred"**